pojntfx/pojde/README.md

 yarn theia start ~/Workspaces/workspace-one --hostname 0.0.0.0 --port 3000 --ssl --cert FelicitasPojtingersTheiaCert.crt --certkey FelicitasPojtingersTheiaKey.key --plugins=local-dir:plugins
 ```

-You may now either use `xinit` to start dwm inside of the VM and browse to https://localhost:3000 using the Chromium browser you've installed in the VM (with `chromium-browser --no-sandbox`) or point the browser on your host to https://localhost:43000 to access Theia.
+You may now either point the browser on your host to https://localhost:43000 to access Theia.
 If you want to reach another service inside the VM (say a development web server) from your host, you can use SSH port forwarding:

 ```bash
 ssh -p 40022 root@localhost -L localhost:1234:localhost:1234